 5. Own My Thinking

-Our thinking directly impacts our moods/emotions and our behavior and can drown us if we’re not careful.
+Our thinking directly impacts our moods/emotions and our behaviour and can drown us if we’re not careful.

 Always, and especially during painful seasons, I must guard my thoughts.
 I must examine and challenge the stories I spin, the beliefs or patterns of thought that cause anxiety or suffering, I need to work to consider new/different, hopeful, honest possibilities.
 It’s critical that I remember that not everything that enters my brain is true or trustworthy.